 Calculating Potential Organic Traffic from Your Listing

-Once you know potential volume of searches, where you are figuring rank, cost per click, then look up the CTR for the first page position you are trying to figure Return on Investment (ROI).
-For the case of the above example it would be 673,000 monthly searches, at a $5.30 cost per click (CPC) and we’ll be factoring the #1 page 1 result.
+Once you know the potential volume of searches, where you are figuring rank, cost per click, then look up the CTR for the first-page position you are trying to figure Return on Investment (ROI).
+For the case of the above example, it would be 673,000 monthly searches, at a $5.30 cost per click (CPC) and we’ll be factoring in the #1 page 1 result.

 An example would be:

 Assume you have a keyword that is searched 2,000 times per month and your company sits in the second position.: